jphong125/stellaapic/Writerside/topics/Cancel-Round-1.md

 This method Operator can use any time they want to close player’s round forcefully
 - Due to a retention policy on the Operator’s system or according to requirements for regulated markets.
 - **This circumstance only applies to the bet which has been completed.**
-- Impotant : In principle, this method due to a retention policy on the Operator’s system or according to requirements for regulated markets,
+- Impotant : In principle, this method due to a retention policy on the Operator’s system or according to requirements for regulated markets. **If you have integrated with the Seamless Wallet method, you must respond to the Refund API call.**

 ## Request